sjpiper145/MakerSkillTree/README.md

 - What tools might you use at a basic / intermediate / advanced level?
 - What techniques might you use at a basic / intermediate / advanced level?
 - What might go wrong and how would you fix it?
+- What safety considerations do new users need to learn about?
 - Where might you visit to learn more / get involved in a community?
 - What interskill / interdisciplinary techniques could you try?
 Eg. Electronics + Textiles = Wearable Tech
 - Gifting a friend something made from x skill